-I know that Thanksgiving is over a week away, but it’s never too early to start thinking about your meal preparation.
-In all the hullabaloo of shopping, prepping, and serving, we shouldn’t forget about safety around the turkey and all the trimming when we are entertaining.
+I know that Thanksgiving is almost here, but it’s never too early to start thinking about your meal preparation.
 That’s why I’m going to give you a list of 10 food safety tips for preparing turkey for your Thanksgiving dinner.

-Let’s face it: turkey is one of those potentially hazardous foods that need special attention.
-If you follow these 10 Food safety tips for preparing turkey you’ll have a sanitary environment in your kitchen and no one will be calling you in the middle of the night with an upset tummy, wondering how you made the turkey.
+If you follow these 10 food safety tips for preparing turkey you’ll have a sanitary environment in your kitchen and no one will be calling you in the middle of the night with an upset tummy, wondering how you made the turkey.

 TIP #1 Prepare ALL other ingredients first: that means, chopping, mixing, and organizing your kitchen equipment.
 Get everything else ready before you even touch that turkey.